 Requirements covered in the release

-These are the changes included in this release of the APEL software, version 1.6.0, since the previous Accounting Repository Release in EGI-Engage.
+These are the changes included in this release of the APEL software, version 1.6.0, since the previous Accounting Repository Release in EGI-Engage:

-Added support for v0.4 of the cloud accounting schema.
+Added support for v0.4 of the cloud accounting schema which allows metrics to be collected on benchmarking and allows subdividing a site’s cloud resources into separate systems.

-Added support for GOCDB read API results paging.
+Added support for GOCDB read API results paging to reduce the load on the GOCDB.

 Added support for mixed time duration formats found in Torque 5.1.3.